Hellstorm95/crosskey-code-test/README.md

 ## Test locally with Docker

-1: docker build -t mortagecalculator .
+1: Command: docker build -t mortagecalculator .

-2: docker run -p 8081:8081 mortagecalculator
+2: Command: docker run -p 8081:8081 mortagecalculator

 3: Once started go to your browser and use the url: http://localhost:8081/showprospects